 Most plumbing fixtures come with their very own shut-off valve.
 Each fixture’s valve differs in appearance and position.
 Locate the valves carefully.

-How to turn off water supply to bathroom taps may be a common inquiry as leaky faucets are prevalent in homes.
+How to turn off the water supply to bathroom taps may be a common inquiry as leaky faucets are prevalent in homes.

-To turn off water to a sink faucet, locate its stop valve under the sink and turn it clockwise.
+To turn off the water to a sink faucet, locate its stop valve under the sink and turn it clockwise.
 A tap that supplies cold and hot water will have two shut-off valves.
 You can find the valve for the cold water on the right-hand side.
 Turn off both valves if you are working on a single-handle faucet.